An Objective Improvement Approach to Solving Discounted Payoff Games: General Objective Improvement

 The algorithm also handles strategies for both players, treated as a single strategy $\sigma$.
 They are initialised (for example randomly) by the function $\mathsf{ChooseInitialStrategies}$ at Line 2.

-This joint strategy is used to define an objective function $f_{\sigma}$ by calling function $\mathsf{ObjectiveFunction}$ at Line 4, whose value on an evaluation $\val$ is: $f_{\sigma}(\val)=\sum_{v \in V} f_\sigma(\val, v)$ with the following objective function components: \\
+This joint strategy is used to define an objective function $f_{\sigma}$ by calling function $\mathsf{ObjectiveFunction}$ at Line 4, whose value on an evaluation $\val$ is: $f_{\sigma}(\val)=\sum_{v \in V} f_\sigma(\val, v)$ with the following objective function components:

-where the offset of an edge $(v,v')$ for a valuation is defined as follows:\\
+where the offset of an edge $(v,v')$ for a valuation is defined as follows:

 This objective function $f_\sigma$ is given to a linear programming algorithm, alongside with the inequations set $H$.
-We underline that, due to the inequation to $I_{(v,v')}$, the value of $\off(\val, (v,v'))$ is non-negative for all $(v,v')\in E$ in any valuation $\val$ (optimal or not) that satisfies the system of inequations $H$.
-We put a further restriction on $\val$ in that we require it to be the solution to a \emph{basis} $\mathbf{b}$ in $H$.
-Such a basis consists of $|V|$ inequations that are satisfied sharply (i.e.\ as equations), such that these $|V|$ equations uniquely define the values of all vertices.
-We refer to this valuation as the evaluation of $\mathbf{b}$, denoted $\val(\mathbf{b})$.
+We underline that, due to the inequation $I_{(v,v')}$, the value of $\off(\val, (v,v'))$ is non-negative for all $(v,v')\in E$ in any solution $\val$ (optimal or not) that satisfies the system of inequations $H$.

-The call $\mathsf{LinearProgramming}(H, f_\sigma)$ to some linear programming algorithm then returns a valuation $\val$ of the vertices that minimise $f_\sigma$ while satisfying $H$ (Line 5), and for convenience require this valuation to also be $\val(\mathbf{b})$ for some base $\mathbf{b}$ of $H$.
-(Note that the simplex algorithm, for example, only uses valuations of this form in every step.)
-We call this valuation a \emph{valuation associated to $\sigma$}.

 \begin{obs} At Line 6 of Algorithm~\ref{alg:oi_alg}, the value of $f_\sigma(\val)$ is non-negative. \end{obs}